How to engage in Sustainable Service

 If service is done without proper intentions, preparation, or education it can lead to the detriment of the communities these volunteers are trying to help.
 This can come forward when improper education is taught to the community on things like health, for example.
 These communities do not know if what you are teaching them is right or wrong, nor do they necessarily understand the effects that your country has on their country or their life.

 Most volunteers wanting to do service have good intentions.
 That does not mean the impact that they make is always positive.
 This is important to note and be aware of when doing service.

-While there is no one perfect answer to combat the white savior complex because it involves much larger systemic issues than just international service, we know that ensuring volunteers are properly educated and that there is consistent work being put in to make service models more sustainable as new information is taught.
+While there is no one perfect answer to combat the savior complex because it involves much larger systemic issues than just international service, we know that ensuring volunteers are properly educated and that there is consistent work being put in to make service models more sustainable as new information is taught.

 We mentioned that the term goes deeper than just international service.
 It can include local service too.
-You do not have to go all the way to Africa to be at the detriment of the white savior complex.
+You do not have to go all the way to Africa to be at the detriment of the savior complex.
 This can occur when there is a power dynamic.

 how can i engage in ethical service?

-While you are completing these modules, you might be asking, “Is there a way to serve that is not a detriment, or playing into the white savior complex?
+While you are completing these modules, you might be asking, “Is there a way to serve that is not a detriment, or playing into the savior complex?
 Yes there is.
 By ensuring that you are educated on the topic, and that the organizations you are volunteering with have the proper measures in place.